Ron Bruder: Career

 Bruder funded the creation of the foundation.
 Since its establishment in 2002, EFE has grown to become a network of locally-run and staffed affiliate organizations located across the Middle East and North Africa and supported by capacity-building nonprofits in the United States, the UAE, and Europe.
 In order to expand within each of the network's countries of operation, Bruder partnered with "local companies that provide funding and agree to hire a set number of graduates from his training programs".
 The first Middle Eastern affiliate, EFE-Jordan, was founded in Jordan in 2005, and the second, EFE-Palestine, in the Gaza Strip in 2006.
-They were followed by the creation of EFE-Egypt, EFE-Morocco, EFE-Yemen, EFE-Tunisia, EFE-Algeria, EFE-United Arab Emirates and EFE-Saudi Arabia.

 Bruder has become a major voice in the conversation on youth unemployment in the Middle East and North Africa.
 He has served as a delegate of the Council on Foreign Relations to the Jeddah Economic Forum, and a contributor to the US-Islamic World Forum in Doha, Qatar.
 He is frequently invited to share EFE's best practices at major international conferences and fora and in the media, including the Harvard Business Review.
-Bruder has also addressed audiences at the Clinton Global Initiative, World Economic Forum and the United Nations, among others.
+Bruder has also addressed audiences at the Clinton Global Initiative.

 At the World Economic Forum Meeting of New Champions in 2012, Bruder was named Global Social Entrepreneurs of the Year by the Schwab Foundation.
 In 2014, he received the Creativity in Philanthropy Award from the New York University George H. Heyman Jr. Center for Philanthropy and Fundraising for his contributions to enhancing economic opportunities for women in the Middle East and North Africa.
 In 2011, Bruder appeared on the Time magazine list of 100 Most Influential People in the World and subsequently authored an op-ed for the magazine.
 In 2010, he received The Amy and Tony Polak 2010 Distinguished Advocate Award from the Anne Frank Center for his contributions to world education.